Archibald Low: Recognition

 In 1976 Low was included in the 35 pioneers listed by the International Academy of Astronautics and inducted into the International Space Hall of Fame in 1976.
 He has been called the "Father of Radio Guidance Systems" and the "founder of the field of radio guidance systems".
-Alternatively, it was suggest A. M. Low was the "Father of Remotely Piloted Vehicles".
+Alternatively, it was suggested A. M. Low was the "Father of Remotely Piloted Vehicles".